geropl/github-mcp-go/memory-bank/activeContext.md

 ## Current Focus

+We have adopted a new PRD-based workflow for feature development.
+Each significant feature now begins with a Project Requirement Document (PRD) that outlines requirements and tracks implementation progress.
+Our first PRD (001-action-tools) has been created for implementing GitHub Actions workflow tools.

 We have completed the initial phase of porting the GitHub MCP server from TypeScript to Go.
 We have:

 1. Set up the project structure